-I wanted to tell Gurinder Chadha that she is to me what Springsteen is to Javed in her film Blinded by the Light (releasing August 16, 2019).
+I wanted to tell Gurinder Chadha that she is to me what Springsteen is to Javed in her film Blinded by the Light (2019).
 Larger than life.
 Awe-inspiring.
 Authentic.
 Raw.
-That her 1993 film Bhaji on the Beach blew my mind!
+That her 1993 film Bhaji on the Beach was seared in my memory!

-But when my icon spoke, I merely managed to squeak out a “such an honor, Gurinder.”
+But when my icon spoke (interview below), I merely managed to squeak out a “such an honor, Gurinder.”
 No need to gush like a star-struck fan, I thought.
 And when I asked Gurinder Chadha questions, her replies were honest and amazing, just like her.

-1. Your film comes at a particularly difficult and divisive time in the USA.
+GPJ: Your film comes at a particularly difficult and divisive time in the USA.
 The image of the Pakistani family scrubbing “Go Back” graffiti from their walls (and worse) in your film comes to mind.
-Recently, the President of the United States said “go back to your country’ and started a ‘send her back’ chant for a duly elected US Senator called Omar Ilhan.
+Recently, Donald Trump, the President of the United States, started a “go back to your country’ and ‘send her back’ chant for a duly elected US Senator called Omar Ilhan.
 Comments?

-3. A scene from the film about a National Front rally seems hauntingly like Charlottesville, where neo-Nazis and white supremacists were emboldened to march.
-The protagonist, Javed, has white allies — his friend, the teacher, or the principal, or the newspaper colleague at The Herald… and the white adversaries — the National Front, the skinheads, Margaret Thatcher… How can we strengthen our allies and resist our adversaries?
+GPJ: A scene from the film about a National Front rally seems hauntingly like Charlottesville, where neo-Nazis and white supremacists were emboldened to march.
+The protagonist, Javed, has white allies — his friend, the teacher, or the principal, or the newspaper colleague at The Herald… and the white adversaries — the National Front, the skinheads, Margaret Thatcher… How can we strengthen our allies for multiculturalism and simultaneously resist nationalistic and white supremacist adversaries?

 Geetika Pathania Jain is Culture and Media Editor at India Currents.